NASA-PDS/naif-pds4-bundler/docs/source/31_step_1_preparing_data.rst

 A Word on Orbit Number Files
 ----------------------------

-Orbit Number (ORBNUM) files can be generated for orbiter type missions using NAIF's ORBNUM utility program.
-They provide orbit numbers and orbit start times along with a number of derived parameters at these times.
+For some of the orbiter-style missions NAIF has created a derived geometry product known as an Orbit Number File (ORBNUM).
+The primary purpose of such a file is to provide SPICE users a means to determine the time boundaries for each orbit.
+Some additional orbit geometry information is also provided.

+ORBNUM files are plain ASCII text files consisting of two header lines (column labels) followed by one line of data per orbit.
+ORBNUM files can be generated with NAIF's ``ORBNUM`` utility program.
+One of the required inputs to generate ORBNUM files are SPKs.

+Normally the orbit number files have the same names as the corresponding SPK files but with the extension ``.bsp`` replaced by ``.orb`` or ``.nrb``.
+In a few cases more than one orbit number file may exist for a given SPK, with only one file having the same name as the SPK and other files having a version token appended to the SPK name.

+ORBNUM files with the ``.orb`` extension contain data that follow the "periapsis-to-periapsis" orbit numbering scheme -- with the orbit number changing at periapsis.

+ORBNUM files with the ``.nrb`` extension contain data that follow the "node-to-node" orbit numbering scheme -- with the orbit number changing at the descending node.

+The information contained in ORBNUM files includes the orbit number (``No.``), periapsis or descending node UTC time (``Event UTC PERI`` or ``Event UTC D-NODE``) and SCLK time (``Event SCLK PERI`` or ``Event SCLK D-NODE`` ), apoapsis or ascending UTC time (``OP-Event UTC APO`` or ``OP-Event UTC A-NODE``).
+It also includes a few additional items computed at the time of periapsis or descending node such as planetocentric subsolar longitude and latitude (``SolLon`` and ``SolLat``) in the given central body body-fixed frame.

 If ORBNUM files are (or can be generated) for a mission, they should be included in the archive.

+NPB includes several examples of ORBNUM files that can be found at ``naif-pds4-bundler/tests/naif_pds4_bundler/data/misc/orbnum``

 A Word on Other Files